 Prof Jerry White, Professor of History, Birkbeck, University of London

-Slums and homelessness – the London housing problem
+Slums and homelessness in the 19th century – the London housing problem

 Martin Stilwell MA, historian

 Housing the workers – the birth of London’s council housing

 The Victorian philanthropists

 Damian Brady, Chief Operating Officer, Toynbee Hall

 Arnold Toynbee and Toynbee Hall